wp-plugins/the-events-calendar/readme.txt

 = 1.5.5 =

+Features
+* Starting day in calendar view now reflects the start_of_week Wordpress option
+* Widget view can now be overwritten in theme ([theme]/events/events-list-load-widget-display.php)
+* Setting that enables "Feature on Event Date" - This option will bump an event to the top of the homepage loop on the day of the event (and then return it when over).
+* Timezone to be set by wordpress settings
+* Class in calendar for current Day, past events and future events.
 * Fixed translation bugs (thanks to Kaj for catching) ** new .pot file available with more entries, covering more of the plugin (months are in there now)
 * New Translations:
 ** Polish: Maciej Swoboda
 ** Czech: Tomas Vesely

-* Starting day in calendar view now reflects the start_of_week Wordpress option
-* Widget view can now be overwritten in theme ([theme]/events/events-list-load-widget-display.php)
-* Setting that enables "Feature on Event Date" - This option will bump an event to the top of the homepage loop on the day of the event (and then return it when over).
+Bugs:
+* RSS broken with alterate permalinks
+* AM/PM time display bug
+* Issue of right float on right three cols on cal view for some themes

 = 1.5.4 =